-In Northern Ireland legislation provides for equal pay for like work, work rated as equivalent or work of equal value.
+In Northern Ireland Equal Pay Act (Northern Ireland) 1970 provide for equal pay for like work, work rated as equivalent or work of equal value.

-In the Republic of Ireland the Employment Equality Acts 1998-2008 provides for equal pay for the same, similar or work of equal value.
+In the Republic of Ireland, the Employment Equality Acts 1998-2015 provides for equal pay for the same, similar or work of equal value.

-- 2) RECRUITMENT AND RETENTION - Women are more likely to apply for and stay in a job where they receive good pay on the same terms and conditions as men doing like work, work that is rated as equivalent or work of equal value. - 3) EMPLOYER OF CHOICE ◊ Women will choose to be in a workplace where they are valued and the organisation will have a positive image for its customers, clients and the community. - 4) USING THE INFORMATION TO IMPROVE THE ORGANISATION & employers can use the information from the pay review to improve procedures and practices to eliminate discrimination and ensure they are using all the talents and skills of a diverse workforce. - 5) WORKING WITH THE UNION TO BUILD CONFIDENCE AND TRUST - conducting the pay audit, working jointly with the union and addressing any issues will assist in building trust and confidence in the pay grading system and avoid costly and lengthy equal pay claims.
+2) RECRUITMENT AND RETENTION -

+Women are more likely to apply for and stay in a job where they receive good pay on the same terms and conditions as men doing like work, work that is rated as equivalent or work of equal value.

+- apositive image for its customers, clients and the community. - 4) USING THE INFORMATION TO IMPROVE THE ORGANISATION - Employers can use the information from the pay review to improve procedures and practices to eliminate discrimination and ensure they are using all the talents and skills of a diverse workforce.

+Larger workplaces can also use information from the employer's Gender Pay Gap Reporting

+5) WORKING WITH THE UNION TO BUILD CONFIDENCE AND TRUST -

+Conducting the pay audit, working jointly with the union and addressing any issues will assist in building trust and confidence in the pay grading system and avoid costly and lengthy equal pay claims.

-EXAMPLES OF HOW EQUAL PAY AUDITS CAN MAKE A DIFFRENECE
+EXAMPLES OF HOW EQUAL PAY AUDITS CAN MAKE A DIFFERENCE